Does CBD Show Up on a Drug Test?

 They’re also the least precise – drug compounds stay in your urine for only a few days to a few weeks, whereas the same compounds can be found in your hair or blood for months or even years depending on your physiological makeup, height, weight, how much body fat you have, your age, your health, your exercise patterns, and even your state of mind.

-These tests aren’t screening for CBD unless they specifically order a test for CBD metabolites – which is also extremely unlikely and not part of a normal drug screening.
+These tests aren’t screening for CBD unless they specifically order a test for CBD metabolites – which is also extremely unlikely and not part of a normal drug screen.
 I discuss more about CBD-specific drug tests in a section below.

 Blood, Hair, & Saliva Tests